MalTok/Mortalis-App/README.md

 In command line go to the directory with the JAR file and install it by writing this command:
 <code>$ java -jar mortalis-0.0.1-SNAPSHOT.jar</code>

+After these steps it will be available in your browser at <code>localhost:8080</code>.

 There are two configurations available: dev (default, recommended) and prod (requires MySQL installed).

 Admin panel access: